You know the drill by now.

 Type.ai includes a Knowledge Vault where you can upload reference documents.
 Character bibles, worldbuilding notes, research material, outlines, previous chapters.
 The AI draws on everything in the Vault when it responds to your requests, which means it stays grounded in the world you’ve already built instead of inventing things from scratch.

 For authors working on anything longer than a short story, this is the line between an AI that helps and an AI that creates more problems than it solves.
 Without context, AI suggestions drift.
-Names change.
-Rules get broken.
-Continuity falls apart.
-With the Knowledge Vault loaded, the AI has access to the same reference material you do, and its suggestions reflect that.
+Names change and continuity falls apart.
+Rules you carefully established get broken two chapters later.
+With the Knowledge Vault loaded, the AI has access to the same reference material you do, and its suggestions actually reflect that.

 Choosing Your Model

 Type.ai lets you pick which AI model to use.
-As of early 2026, the options include GPT-5, GPT-4o, and Claude 4.5 Sonnet.
+As of early 2026, the options include GPT-5 and Claude 4.5 Sonnet.
 All are included in the subscription.
 No API keys to manage.
 No separate billing dashboards.
 You just select the model that fits the task and write.

 This is a genuine convenience.
-Different models have different strengths (Claude tends to produce more natural-sounding prose; GPT models can be stronger at structured tasks), and having both available without extra setup lets you match the tool to the moment.
+Different models have different strengths (Claude tends to produce more natural-sounding prose, while GPT models can be stronger at structured tasks), and having both available without extra setup lets you match the tool to the moment.
+I tend to reach for Claude when I’m working on voice-heavy stuff, but your mileage may vary ;)

-The thing that separates Type.ai from most AI writing tools isn’t a feature.
-It’s a design decision about where the AI’s work shows up.
+What separates Type.ai from most AI writing tools is a design decision about where the AI’s work shows up.

-For fiction writers, this matters more than it might for someone drafting a business report.
-Novels live and die on voice consistency, on the rhythm of sentences, on the way a character’s dialogue sits against the narration around it.
-Evaluating AI contributions in context, rather than in a vacuum, is a meaningful advantage.
+For fiction writers, this matters way more than it might for someone drafting a business report.
+Novels live and die on voice consistency and sentence rhythm, on the way a character’s dialogue sits against the narration around it.
+Evaluating AI contributions in context rather than in a vacuum is a real advantage.

 The Honest Tradeoffs

 Type.ai is a young product from a small team.
-Three people, Y Combinator-backed, with $2.8 million in pre-seed funding.
-That’s real backing, but it’s worth knowing the scale of the operation behind a tool you might build your next manuscript around.
+Y Combinator-backed with $2.8 million in pre-seed funding, which is real backing.
+But you should know the scale of the operation behind a tool you might build your next manuscript around.

 It’s web-only.
 Desktop wrappers are available through WebCatalog for Mac and Windows, but these aren’t native applications.
 There are no iOS or Android apps.
 Offline mode is supported, which helps, but if you need a polished native desktop experience, this isn’t it yet.